prakashinfotech/apna-nest/README.md

 ## 💡 The Solution

-ApnaNest makes property discovery direct and transparent: verified listings with live map search, zero-brokerage options, direct owner contact, and a single dashboard where owners publish listings and manage leads.
+ApnaNest makes property discovery direct and transparent: verified listings with live map search, zero-brokerage options, direct contact with owners, and a single dashboard where owners publish listings and manage leads.
 Built-in decision tools — EMI, affordability, rent receipts, and property valuation — help users act without leaving the platform.

 ## ✨ Features